d3vilh/vpntv/README.md

          > **Note**: You can use only one connection option at the same time.
 Choose wisely and don't forget to disable (`false`) all other options.

   8. Copy your OpenVPN client configuration file to `client-ovpn` directory and rename it to `client.ovpn`.
 Here is example of [client.ovpn](https://github.com/d3vilh/vpntv/blob/master/client-ovpn/example-client.ovpn) file configuration.
-All the parameters inside depends on your VPN Server configuration.
-You may use [respberry-gateway](https://github.com/d3vilh/raspberry-gateway) or [openvpn-aws](https://github.com/d3vilh/openvpn-aws) to create your own VPN server and generate client configuration files compatible with VPNTV project.
+All the parameters of `client.ovpn` depends on your VPN Server configuration.
+      > **Note**: You may use [respberry-gateway](https://github.com/d3vilh/raspberry-gateway) or [openvpn-aws](https://github.com/d3vilh/openvpn-aws) to create your own VPN server and generate client configuration files compatible with VPNTV project.

   9. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up.